 Strategy 1: Begin with your brand’s purpose.

-In a 2019 study by the template vendor Lucidpress, CEOs and marketers from more than 200 companies estimated their organizations’ revenues would increase by a third if only they could be more consistent in their brand identity.
-One common reason companies struggle is a failure to anchor their brand’s identity to anything beyond a few approved fonts and colors.
+In a 2019 study by the template vendor Lucidpress, CEOs and marketers from more than 200 companies estimated their organisations’ revenues would increase by a third if only they could be more consistent in their brand identity.
+One common reason companies struggle is a failure to anchor their brand’s identity to anything beyond a few approved fonts and colours.
 Hang your identity on your brand’s purpose — your company’s “why” that sees beyond the bottom line — and you’re guaranteed a consistency customers will quickly learn to trust.

 Erin Colasacco has experienced this firsthand.
-She’s the creative director of On Being Studios, a nonprofit media company known for their public radio show and podcasts.
-A big part of her job is collaborating with visual artists to create imagery that complements the organization’s audio content.
+She’s the creative director of On Being Studios, a non-profit media company known for their public radio show and podcasts.
+A big part of her job is collaborating with visual artists to create imagery that complements the organisation’s audio content.
 As their assets and offerings have increased, she and her team have made a practice of returning to On Being’s “grounding principles” when deciding who and what to commission next.
-The more they’ve done this, the easier the decision process has become, she says, and the more their following and levels of engagement have grown.
+The more they’ve done this, the easier the decision process has become, she says and the more their following and levels of engagement have grown.

 For the companies still assembling those basic principles, Madison Hebner, founder and creative director of a successful brand design company, suggests thinking of your brand as a person — maybe a celebrity or a friend.
 “It’s not ‘What is your brand?’ but ‘Who is your brand?’” she explains.
 Breathing some life into your brand makes your message and mission responsive to a fast-changing world, rather than locked as a static tagline on a page.

 Strategy 2: Create (or revise) a brand style guide.